cube-drone/rt0/players-guide/src/player/arcana/1_the_magician.md

 themes
  - The Magician is resourceful, powerful, straightforward.
 They plan and scheme.
- - starsign-based abilities are powerful and The Magician gets access to more of them, more often
+ - Spells are powerful and The Magician gets access to more of them, more often
- - literal magician stuff: cards, top hats, bunnies
+ - Literal magician stuff: cards, top hats, bunnies.
- - flashbacks: the magician can have planned ahead
+ - Flashbacks: the magician can have already planned ahead.

 ## Signatures